MICS-Lab/CellViT_for_STHELAR/README.md

 ## Related Publication

-A detailed description of the pipeline, methods, and results can be found in the following article: [link to article].
+A detailed description of the pipeline, methods, and results can be found in the following article: [link to article coming...].